NC3-LU/Diagnostic/documentation/userguide/README.md

 -   s = second.

-There are two ways to load this diagnostic.
+There are two ways to load this diagnosis.
 The first one, at the connexion screen, doesn’t need to have an account to go on it.

 ![Connexion Screen](img/UG_Diagnostic_001.PNG)